 When Breath Becomes Air – Paul Kalanithi

-Non-fiction book finished: 23rd July
+Book finished: 23rd July

-‘When Breath Becomes Air’ is a non fiction autobiography written by Paul Kalanithi in his final year of residency of neurological surgery when he is diagnosed with stage-4 non-small-cell EGFR-positive lung cancer.
-The book carries an urgency of racing against time and having important things to say, where Paul is completely upfront with the reader, accepting no pity and leaves no detail untouched.
+‘When Breath Becomes Air’ is an autobiography written by Paul Kalanithi in his final year of residency in neurological surgery, when he is diagnosed with stage-4 non-small-cell EGFR-positive lung cancer.
+The book carries an urgency of racing against time and having important things to say, where Paul is completely upfront with the reader, accepting no pity and leaving no detail untouched.
 Paul, as a patient and a doctor, managed to confront death, examine it, adapt to it and accept it.